 Hi.
 I’m Chris.

 Over the years my creative efforts have expanded in a variety of directions.
-Most notably, I host and produce a weekly podcast called “Just Talking” that features the stories and experiences of a different guest each week.
-The goal is a casual yet informative conversation that anyone can approach.
-The podcast lives at justtalkingpodcast.com, but I share those episodes here every Wednesday in case you don’t want another blog to follow.
+Including, a weekly podcast that I host and produce called “Just Talking” that features the stories and experiences of a different guest each week.
+The goal is a casual yet informative conversation that anyone can approach which you can find at justtalkingpodcast.com.

 There will also be posts and tidbits from my other social media outlets.
 You can find them all here, if you’re really that curious.
 I do what I can to keep those audiences segmented unless there’s something major that merits cross-posting.